HYDROFLUORIC ACID RESISTANT A600

 A600 can be utilized in low or high slump applications for construction of secondary containment, drain systems, foundations, walls, flatwork, as masonry mortar and every other application typically observed with Portland Cement mixtures.
 The technical data published here should be used as an overview of what our materials can do.
 We blend custom mixes and provide all the necessary documentation to ensure you are a getting the right product for the right job.

-A600 is available in 1/4-inch Aggregate Medium Slump – is produced at an approximate 0 to 7-inch slump and is suitable for secondary containment and structural concrete; it is commonly provided in 55-pound bags or supersack quantities and contains butyl rubber aggregate.
+A600 is available in 1/4-inch Aggregate Medium Slump – is produced at an approximate 0 to 10-inch slump and is suitable for secondary containment; it is commonly provided in 55-pound bags or supersack quantities and contains butyl rubber aggregate.

-• Resistant to hydrofluoric acid exposure at concentrations ranging from 0.1% to 50%.• Resistant to hydrofluoric acid exposure at concentrations ranging from 0.1% to 50%.
+- Resistant to hydrofluoric acid exposure at concentrations ranging from 0.1% to 80%.

 Results were provided by a licensed engineering test laboratory and represent the typical results derived from production-similar materials.
 Even though actual results presented below exceed stringent internal quality control standards, (available upon request).
 Of course, all samples were air cured.